-

 Alisa Bank Plc is a financial technology company that provides seamless banking services through digital channels.
 We serve SME customers, deposit customers seeking competitive interest returns on their deposits and partners.
 Together with our partners, we offer integrated banking services in the channels where customers carry out their daily business.
 Alisa Bank Plc’s shares are listed on the main list of Nasdaq Helsinki (ALISA), and it holds a license granted by the Financial Supervisory Authority. www.alisabank.com

-Alisa Bank Plc's shareholders are invited to the Company's Extraordinary General Meeting, which will be held on 27 May 2025 at 10:00 a.m.
-EEST at the address Jura-Sali, Kasarmikatu 21 B, Helsinki.
+Alisa Bank Plc's shareholders are invited to the Company's Annual General Meeting, which will be held on 19 March 2026 at 12:00 a.m.
+EET at the address Jura-Sali, Kasarmikatu 21 B, Helsinki.

-Instructions for participating in the Extraordinary General Meeting can be found in part C. of this invitation and on the company’s website at www.alisabank.com/extraordinary-general-meeting-2025
+Instructions for participating in the Annual General Meeting can be found in part C. of this invitation and on the company’s website at www.alisabank.com/annual-general-meeting-2026

 A. Items on the agenda of the General Meeting